mcreel/NeuralNetsForIndirectInference.jl/README.md

 # NeuralNetsForIndirectInference.jl

+NEW 29 Oct.
+2019.
+The original examples archived here do no run on current Julia (1.x), and the packages that were used also do not run on current Julia.
+The SV subdirectory contains an example for a simple discrete time stochastic volatility model, and this does run on current Julia, using the Flux.jl package, which is actively maintained, and is one of the main deep learning frameworks for
+Julia.
+See the readme in the SV directory for more information.

 This repository provides the code to replicate the results in "Neural Nets for Indirect Inference", forthcoming in Econometrics and Statistics http://www.sciencedirect.com/science/article/pii/S2452306216300326 (a WP version is in the file NNII.pdf, in this repo), by Michael Creel.

 The current code uses MXNet.jl, and runs with julia v0.5 or v0.4.